What Are Cosmic Rays and What Do They Reveal About the Universe?

 Cosmic Ray Factory Found!

 Collisions with cosmic rays generate X-rays, whose energy level hints to us where they came from (and are not affected by magnetic fields).
 But when a cosmic ray photon hits another photon in space, a particle shower arises which will create amongst other things a neutral pion, which decays into 2 gamma rays with a special energy level.
 It was this signature that allowed scientists to connect cosmic rays to supernova remnants.
 A 4-year study by the Fermi Gamma Ray Space Telescope and AGILE led by Stefan Frink (from Stanford University) looked at remnants IC 443 and W44 and saw the special X-rays emanating from it.
 This seems to confirm Ennico’s theory from the past, and it only took until 2013 to prove it.
-But the signatures were only seen from the edges of the remnants, something that Fermi’s theory also predicted (Kruesi “Link”, Olinto 33)
+Also, the signatures were only seen from the edges of the remnants, something that Fermi’s theory also predicted (Kruesi “Link”, Olinto 33)

 Ultra-High Energy Cosmic Rays (UHECRs)